kimvkemenade/DM_team16/README.md

 # Data Mining 2024-2025
-This assignment aims to assess students’ understanding and application on advanced concepts and techniques in Data Mining domain and the design and implementation of an end-to-end pipeline with optimized models.
+This assignment aims to assess students’ understanding and application on advanced concepts and techniques in Data Mining domain and the design and implementation of an end-to-end pipeline with optimized models. <br>
 Instructions:
 • This is the 2nd Group Assignment (5-6 students per group).
 • It is graded with 20points in total.